 Editors: Ronald Matteotti & Stanley W Ashley

-This newly released book provides a unique and comprehensive overview of the current status of minimally invasive surgery in oncology patients and in addition offers valuable insights into the future of this constantly evolving field.
+This newly released book provides a unique and comprehensive overview of the current status of minimally invasive surgery in oncology patients, and it offers valuable insights into the future of this constantly evolving field.
+This title is one of the top 25% most downloaded eBooks in its relevant Springer eBook Collection in 2013.
 For more information please visit this webpage.